On the Road Eats: A Is for Autumn Apples

 Recommended Dish: Hot Apple Dumpling Served with Whipped Heavy Cream

 9. Dynamo Donut & Coffee — San Francisco

 No trip to San Francisco this fall would be complete without a stop at Dynamo Donut & Coffee.
-Its founder, Sara Spearin, is a graduate of the New England Culinary Institute in Vermont where she honed her pastry skills.
-It wasn’t until she was on maternity leave in California that she realized the lack of a perfect donut in her town, so she founded this local, organic cafe.
-Every donut is made by hand with flavors ranging from Lemon Pistachio to Banana de Leche.
+Its founder, Sara Spearin, is a graduate of the New England Culinary Institute in Vermont, where she honed her pastry skills.
+It wasn’t until she was on maternity leave in California that she realized the lack of a perfect doughnut in her town, so she founded this local, organic cafe.
+Every doughnut is made by hand, with flavors ranging from Lemon Pistachio to Banana de Leche.
 For the perfect treat this season, try the favorite of pork-fanatic Chris Cosentino: the Bacon Maple Apple Donut.
-For those eaters looking for a vegetarian-friendly option, try the Caramel Apple Donuts — they’re mouthwateringly good.
+For those eaters looking for a vegetarian-friendly option, try the Caramel Apple Donuts — they're mouthwateringly good.

 Recommended Dish: Bacon Apple Maple Donuts, Caramel Apple Donuts

 This celebrated Brooklyn pie shop was founded in 2010 by sisters and bakers Melissa and Emily Elsen.
 Raised in the rural farm town of Hecla, SD, these sisters have come a long way to serve their delicious baked goods with handmade crust.
 Bobby Flay, a native New Yorker himself, recalls that one of the best desserts he ever ate was their Salted Caramel Apple Pie.
 He knows that once you smell this treat, you'll devour it as fast as you can.

 11. Happily Ever After Confectionery — Los Angeles (online ordering only)